guillempalau/Anki-Connect-Plus/SUPPORTED_ACTIONS.md

 *   Creates a note using the given deck and model, with the provided field values and tags.
 Returns the identifier of the created note created on success, and `null` on failure.

-    Anki-Connect can download audio, video, and picture files and embed them in newly created notes.
+    Anki Connect Plus can download audio, video, and picture files and embed them in newly created notes.
 The corresponding `audio`, `video`, and `picture` note members are optional and can be omitted.
 If you choose to include any of them, they should contain a single object or an array of objects with the mandatory `filename` field and one of `data`, `path` or `url`.
 Refer to the documentation of `storeMediaFile` for an explanation of these fields.
     The `skipHash` field can be optionally provided to skip the inclusion of files with an MD5 hash that matches the provided value.